What Are Heart Murmurs?

 The most common type of heart murmur is called functional or innocent.
-An innocent heart murmur is the sound of blood moving through a normal, healthy heart in a normal way.
+An innocent heart murmur is the sound of blood moving through a healthy heart in a normal way.
 Just as you might hear air moving through an air duct or water flowing through a pipe, doctors can hear blood moving through the heart even when there's no heart problem.

 Most innocent murmurs will go away on their own as a child gets older.

 Congenital Heart Defects